nandastone/brisbane-open-house/README.md

 ### Google Maps

+Google Maps is embedded in `assets/js/app.js` using the `@googlemaps/js-api-loader` package.

 The Google Maps API key is configured under the Options screen.
+The public api key is exposed to the frontend (JS) via `wp_localize_script()`.

 ## Bootstrap